vuejs/vue/.github/CONTRIBUTING.md

 ### Committing Changes

 Commit messages should follow the [commit message convention](./COMMIT_CONVENTION.md) so that changelogs can be automatically generated.
-Commit messages will be automatically validated upon commit.Use `git commit` to commit the messages.
+Commit messages will be automatically validated upon commit.
+Use `git commit` to commit the messages.

 ### Commonly used NPM scripts